Ask4mike/frontend-mentor-feature-project/four-card-feature-section-master/README.md

 ### Continued development

-The plans I have for myself as i continue this software journey are to solidify my knowledge of web languages by building more projects and then learning frameworks that make building web applications easier and then keeping on working and improving my problem solving skills as a software engineer.
+The plans I have for myself as i continue this software journey are to solidify my knowledge of web languages by building more projects and then learning frameworks that make building web applications easier and then keeping on working and improving my problem solving skills as a software engineer🚀✅

 ### Useful resources